dubinsky/cloud-run/README.md

 It also creates two help tasks that retrieve the YAML for the service and its latest revision respectively: `cloudRunGetServiceYaml` and `cloudRunGetLatestRevisionYaml`.

+// equivalent to `gcloud run services describe $serviceName --format export`

+TODO !!! image changes, but re-deploy is not happening?!

 ## Motivation ##

 TODO